 Lead capacity planning.

-Lead capacity planning carries risk, of course, because by definition you’re adding capacity — and costs — before the expected increase in demand actually materializes.
-This type of capacity planning can sometimes lead to overspending and idle resources.
+- Risk: You are adding costs before the increase in demand actually materializes, which can lead to overspending and idle resources.

 Lag strategy planning.